Tasks and Tools

 If a page is completely superceded and should be deleted, please list it on Pages for Deletion where an Admin will deal with it.

 - While you are in those settings, enable - while you are editing you can glance at the original display for reference

 - The default display is to show the preview first, with the edit box below.
 If you prefer the edit box at the top you can change that setting in the same place

-This page was last modified on 22 June 2018, at 20:22.
-Content is available under Creative Commons License SA 4.0
+This page was last edited on 10 July 2020, at 10:36.
+Content is available under Creative Commons License SA 4.0 unless otherwise noted.